How shift-left development practices can be successfully applied to your customer services and support organization.

 In particular, a philosophy called “shift left” has emerged as a new way to improve the quality of applications by moving testing cycles closer to development activities.
 This has proved to reduce the number of defects found in production—and saved tens of thousands of dollars for organizations that have implemented it.

 In this white paper we examine how the concepts accelerating the move toward shift-left development frameworks can be applied to your service and support organization.
 We call this “shifting down” because it involves putting more responsibility “lower” in the organization or at the front-end, if you want—empowering your Tier 1 workers as much as possible, while also doing self-service automation as appropriate.
-We give you eight best practices on how to do this—and show why not doing so could be costly to your bottom-line.
+We give you seven best practices on how to do this—and show why not doing so could be costly to your bottom-line.

 Shift-left testing: a primer

 Let’s start by explaining the shift-left philosophy in software testing.
 To shift left means to begin testing earlier in the software delivery lifecycle.
 This is as opposed to the traditional approach of handing testing off to a dedicated QA team at the very end of the development process.
 The reasoning is simple: the earlier in the development process you can find bugs and defects, the sooner you can give feedback to your developers, allowing them to be more productive in their work.
 Currently, more than four in ten development organizations have officially shifted left in application testing.

 Currently, the majority of organizations still largely depend on the “waterfall model,” both used in project management and software development, in which requirements gathering, design, coding, and testing are done in a mostly sequential manner (see Figure 1).

 The chief challenge of using the waterfall method is that bugs or defects—whether major or minor— are identified only after development is complete.
 Minor defects are not necessarily show-stoppers—developers can quickly fix them without messing up delivery schedules or adding too much cost—but major bugs are a different matter altogether.